error9098x/multimodalai/README.md

-# Welcome to streamlit
+# Welcome to Multimodal AI

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+This is the app for demonstrating the capabilities of **Multimodal AI** using `Gemini Models` to interact with both images and text data.

+By utilizing `Gemini Models`, we merge the benefits of NLP (Natural Language Processing) and Computer Vision, improving the efficiency and accuracy of our AI predictions and analysis.